 What you may not know is that you have only 10 days after your arrest to contact the California DMV to schedule a hearing regarding the suspension of your license.
 If you fail to schedule this hearing, your license will automatically be suspended 30 days after your arrest.

-At JD Law, our San Diego DUI lawyer can handle both the criminal case and DMV hearing on your behalf.
+At jD LAW, P.C., our San Diego DUI lawyer can handle both the criminal case and DMV hearing on your behalf.
 At your DMV hearing, you have the opportunity to present information and evidence to try to reverse your license suspension.
 That is why you need to obtain counsel from our firm right away!
 We have more than 30 years of experience and offer representation from a board certified criminal law specialist.

 The process of administrative license suspension is automatic unless you take action.
 The officer has submitted a sworn report to the DMV about your DUI case, which is reviewed by the DMV to determine if your license should be suspended.
 The hearing has the purpose of giving you the opportunity to prove that the suspension or revocation is not justified.